lancashire History, Family Crest & Coats of Arms

 The chapelry of Milburn, Westmorland is also of significance to the family in early times.
 "The chapel, dedicated to St. Cuthbert, was founded by William de Lancaster, about 1355.
 Many vestiges of encampments are visible.
 Howgill Castle, formerly the seat of the knightly families of Lancaster and Sandford, and which, with Grange Hall and Lownthwaite, belongs to the Earl of Thanet, lord of the manor, occupies a commanding situation, half a mile east of the village; some of its walls are 10½ feet thick."

-Important Dates for the lancashire family
+Early History of the lancashire family

 This web page shows only a small excerpt of our lancashire research.
 Another 218 words (16 lines of text) covering the years 1068, 1066, 1070, 1114, 1150, 1334, 1618, 1650 and 1717 are included under the topic Early lancashire History in all our PDF Extended History products and printed products wherever possible.